Chapter 14 Meta-analysis

 14.2 Meta-analysis

-• \(\theta_i\), \(\hat \theta_i\) are the true and estimated study-specific treatment effects,
+• \(\theta_i\), \(\hat \theta_i\) are the true and estimated study-specific treatment effect,

 • \(s_i = \mathop{\mathrm{se}}(\hat \theta_i)\) is the standard error of \(\hat \theta_i\),

-• \(v_i = s_i^2\) is the variance of \(\hat \theta_i\) and
+• \(v_i = s_i^2\) is the variance of \(\hat \theta_i\).

-There are two different types of analyses.
+There are two different types of analyses: fixed and random effects model.

 14.2.1 Fixed effect model